Peek Frean pioneered the modern British biscuit, and introduced the Bourbon, Custard Cream and Garibaldi varieties.

 Peek Frean had established an Australian subsidiary by 1934.

-By 1939 the Peek Frean site covered 12 acres.
+The Peek Frean site covered twelve acres by 1939, and employed over 4,000 workers.
 Over 300 different varieties of biscuit were produced.
 The company manufactured its own biscuit tins; some three million a year.

 Arthur Carr died in 1947 with an estate valued at £630,206.